KsNewSpace/Ks_Stockalike_Overhaul/README.md

 ## Functional

-- [Kopernicus](https://github.com/kopernicus/kopernicus/) (Allows changing of the planetary system)
+- [Kopernicus](https://github.com/kopernicus/kopernicus/) Allows changing of the planetary system
-  - [Kopernicus Expansion](https://github.com/VabienArt/KopernicusExpansion-Continueder) (More tools for modders)
+  - [Kopernicus Expansion](https://github.com/VabienArt/KopernicusExpansion-Continueder) More tools for modders
-- [Sigma Dimensions](https://github.com/Sigma88/Sigma-Dimensions) (Scaling Kerbin and the Kerbol system to a new size)
+- [Sigma Dimensions](https://github.com/Sigma88/Sigma-Dimensions) (Scaling Kerbin and the Kerbol system to a new size
-  - [K's Mask KSC](https://github.com/KsNewSpace/Ks_MaskKSC) (Optional 2.7x scale configs.
-2.7x for me is the perfect size to use the stock overpowered parts.)
+  - [K's Mask KSC](https://github.com/KsNewSpace/Ks_MaskKSC) Optional 2.7x scale configs.
+2.7x for me is the perfect size to use the stock overpowered parts.
-- [Persistant Rotation](https://github.com/linuxgurugamer/PersistentRotation) (allows crafts to maintain their rotation / aim during time warp)
+- [Persistant Rotation](https://github.com/linuxgurugamer/PersistentRotation) allows crafts to maintain their rotation / aim during time warp
-- [Kerbal Konstructs](https://github.com/KSP-RO/Kerbal-Konstructs/) (Allows you to place structures on planets.
-For example new runways and buildings)
+- [Kerbal Konstructs](https://github.com/KSP-RO/Kerbal-Konstructs/) Allows you to place structures on planets.
+For example new runways and buildings
-  - [KSCEnhanced](https://spacedock.info/mod/3654/KSC%20Enhanced%20-%20JNSQ) (Expands KSC with more runways, launch pads and overall fuller design)
+  - [KSCEnhanced](https://spacedock.info/mod/3654/KSC%20Enhanced%20-%20JNSQ) Expands KSC with more runways, launch pads and overall fuller design
-- [Community Tech Tree](https://github.com/post-kerbin-mining-corporation/CommunityTechTree) (Integrates parts added by many mods into the Tech Tree)
+- [Community Tech Tree](https://github.com/post-kerbin-mining-corporation/CommunityTechTree) Integrates parts added by many mods into the Tech Tree
-- [CameraTools](https://github.com/BrettRyland/CameraTools) (Move the ingame camera freely for epic shots.
-I also use it for the smooth following camera on planes (Dogfight))
+- [CameraTools](https://github.com/BrettRyland/CameraTools) Move the ingame camera freely for epic shots.
+I also use it for the smooth following camera on planes (Dogfight)
-- [Distant Object Enhancement](https://github.com/net-lisias-ksp/DistantObject) (Puts real stars into the sky you can hover over to check their names and more)
+- [Distant Object Enhancement](https://github.com/net-lisias-ksp/DistantObject) Puts real stars into the sky you can hover over to check their names and more
-- [Physics Hold](https://github.com/gotmachine/PhysicsHold) (Allows you to turn off physics of large craft for better performance (stations).
-Docking still works!)
+- [Physics Hold](https://github.com/gotmachine/PhysicsHold) Allows you to turn off physics of large craft for better performance (stations).
+Docking still works!
-- [kRPC](https://github.com/krpc/krpc) (Allows you to connect to and play KSP from the "outside" using code.
-[Docs](https://krpc.github.io/krpc/))
+- [kRPC](https://github.com/krpc/krpc) Allows you to connect to and play KSP from the "outside" using code.
+[Docs](https://krpc.github.io/krpc/)
-- [Kronometer](https://github.com/linuxgurugamer/Kronometer/) (Allows you to manipulate the clock in KSP)
+- [Kronometer](https://github.com/linuxgurugamer/Kronometer/) Allows you to manipulate the clock in KSP
+- [Magnet Boots](https://github.com/misterblusky9/G3MagnetBoots) KSP2-esque magnetic boots to walk on crafts in space!
 - ...

 ## Quality of Life